QuantEcon/lecture-python-programming.myst/lectures/functions.md

 Recall that $n!$ is read as "$n$ factorial" and defined as
 $n! = n \times (n - 1) \times \cdots \times 2 \times 1$.

-We will only consider n as a positive integer here.
+We will only consider $n$ as a positive integer here.

 There are functions to compute this in various modules, but let's write our own version as an exercise.